Head of State: President Dr William Ruto

 CPA UK had a short break in engagement before the parliamentary elections in August 2017, but supported the Commonwealth Secretariat in sourcing a UK parliamentary observer to the elections that year.

-Kenyan parliamentarians and clerks are frequent participants and contributors to CPA UK's multilateral programmes, attending the Westminster Seminar on Parliamentary Practice and Procedure and more recently the Commonwealth Parliamentarians' Forum in 2018.
+Kenyan parliamentarians and clerks are frequent participants and contributors to CPA UK's multilateral programmes, attending the Westminster Seminar on Parliamentary Practice and Procedure as well as the Commonwealth Parliamentarians' Forum in 2018.

 Our Recent Programmes